10+ Years in the Trenches

 About the Author

 I am Glen Bradford, founder of Cloud Nimbus LLC.
 I have been building on the Salesforce platform since 2014.
 Apex, LWC, Flows, integrations, large data migrations — I have done it all.
-I have also built Delivery Hub, a project management tool built specifically for Salesforce development teams.
+I have also built Delivery Hub, a free project management tool built specifically for Salesforce development teams.

 I documented 50+ real mistakes I have made in production, compiled my best tips, and curated the tools I actually use.
 This guide is the distillation of everything I know.